timholy/DimensionalityReduction.jl/README.md

 By default, pca() uses SVD decomposition.
 Alternatively, `pcaeig(X)` will calculate directly the eigenvectors of the covariance matrix.

+Before computing the SVD, pca() centers and scales your data: specifically, the mean is subtracted, and then each variable is normalized by its standard deviation.
+You can turn off these transformations using keywords `center=false` and `scale=false`, respectively.

 To make a biplot: